MAD9137/f2024/docs/assessments/projects/final.md

 ## Application Details

 ### The SplashViewController
-When the application launches it will initially display a splash screen (a view called SplashViewController) announcing the title of the application.
+When the application launches, it will initially display a splash screen (a view called SplashViewController) announcing the title of the application.
 This viewController will start a timer that counts to 3 seconds, and then will transition to a tableView (called PassportTableViewController) through the navigationController.

 ### The PassportTableViewController

 As mentioned, the navigationController will be embedded in the PassportTableViewController.
-There will be a navigationItem added to the top of the tableView, and a barButtonItem added to the right side of the navigationItem named “Add”.
+There will be a navigationItem at the top of the tableView, and you will add a barButtonItem to the right side of the navigationItem and label it “Add”.

-The tableView’s viewWillAppear(_ animated:Bool) method will use a URLRequest to load the JSON information for the “passport” locations stored in the RESTful API server https://lenczes.edumedia.ca/mad9137/final_api/passport/read/.
-This URLRequest returns json containing all of the “title” and “id” information for each location.
-It will store the JSON information in an appropriate object.
-Each cell in your tableView will display the title of a location stored in the passport application (i.e. on the server).
+The `tableView’s viewWillAppear(_ animated:Bool)` method will use a URLRequest to load the JSON information for the “passport” locations stored in the RESTful API server **https://lenczes.edumedia.ca/mad9137/final_api/passport/read/**.
+This URLRequest returns a JSON string containing all of the **title** and **id** values for each location added to your application.
+You will need to store the JSON information in an appropriate object.
+Each cell in your tableView will display the title of a location stored in your object.

 :::warning NOTE
 You will need to analyze the server JSON data to determine the correct object type.